KyleSmith0905/fork--node-glob-always-follow/README.md

   `childrenIgnored(path)` methods, then these methods will be called to determine whether any Path is a match or if its children should be traversed, respectively.

-- `follow` Follow symlinked directories when expanding `**` patterns.
-This can result in a lot of duplicate references in the presence of cyclic links, and make performance quite bad.

-  By default, a `**` in a pattern will follow 1 symbolic link if it is not the first item in the pattern, or none if it is the first item in the pattern, following the same behavior as Bash.

-  Note: when `follow` and `nodir` are both set, then symbolic links to directories are also omitted.

 - `realpath` Set to true to call `fs.realpath` on all of the results.
 In the case of an entry that cannot be resolved, the